Unreal Tournament 3: PlayStation 3 version

 The PlayStation 3 version supports community-made mods that can be uploaded and downloaded to the PS3's HDD or external media, as well as mouse and keyboard inputs.
-The 1.1 patch was released on March 21, 2008.
+The 1.1 patch was released in March 2008.
 It adds the ability for players using the North American and European versions to play together, fixes problems with some USB headsets, and displays the lowest pinging servers at the top of the server list.
 Some updates are only applied on the North American version, since the PAL version released in March 2008 was already partially updated.
-The 2.0 patch was released on March 5, 2009, and adds better PC mod support, split screen, smarter AI, forty-eight obtainable Trophies, server-side improvements, an improved map vote, local multiplayer, and a new user interface.
+The 2.0 patch was released in March 2009, and adds better PC mod support, split screen, smarter AI, forty-eight obtainable Trophies, server-side improvements, an improved map vote, local multiplayer, and a new user interface.
 Online and LAN multiplayer for this version was terminated in July 2014, following the shutdown of all GameSpy servers.